Skip to content

 Density and thickness in a diagram:

-Density is about how many hairs grow on your scalp.
-See the diagram below:
+Density is all about how many hairs grow on your scalp.
+See the chart below:

 Curl type

 Curl type is all about the curlier your hair, the more moisture & product it needs.
-See the diagram below:
+See chart below:

-2. See how long it takes until your hair is completely dry (see Porosity chart)
+2. See how long it takes for your hair to dry completely (see Porosity chart)

 The law of stretch (elasticity)

-The best way to test elasticity is with the wet stretch.
-To get the result most accurately you need to do the following:
+The best way to test elasticity is with wet stretch.
+To get the result as accurate as possible you need to do the following:

-When doing the wet stretch you do NOT pull a hair from your scalp.
-You test on 3 places on a hair: close to the scalp, in the middle and at the end.
-You will notice that from the middle onwards the hair becomes more fragile and breaks off more quickly.
+When doing the wet stretch you do NOT pull a hair out of your scalp.
+You test on 3 spots of a hair: close to the scalp, in the middle and at the end.
+You will notice that from the middle the hair becomes more vulnerable and breaks off faster.
 There is no product in the hair.
-So on clean and wet hair, because you can get the longest stretch with wet hair instead of dry hair.
-If you do it on dry hair you will get a distorted image.
-Check a hair in different places on your head.
+So on clean and wet hair, because you can make the longest stretch with wet hair instead of dry hair.
+If you do it on dry hair you get a distorted image.
+Check a hair on different places on your head.
 Don't forget the back.
-You can also choose to grab 5 hairs at the same time, so that you have more grip if you have fine hair.
+You can also choose to grab 5 hairs at the same time, so that you have more hold if you have fine hair.

 When do you apply this?